jatinkumar1999/picker_country/README.md

 ///Use this code for the picker country

 PickerCountry.picker(
   context,
-       isDialog: true,  /// make the true if want a dialog
+  isDialog: true,  /// Set to true to display a dialog
-       isBottomSheet: true,  /// make the true if want a bottomsheet
+  isBottomSheet: true,  /// Set to true to display a bottom sheet
-      isFullScreen: true,  /// make the true if want a full screen, By defaukt this is enable
+  isFullScreen: true,  /// Set to true for full-screen mode (enabled by default)
   onComplete: (country) {
-       /// Here you'll receive your choosen country.
+    /// Here, you'll receive the selected country.
   },
 );

 ```

-# picker_country